-Rachel Donadio is a Paris-based staff writer at The Atlantic, covering politics and culture across Europe.
+Rachel Donadio is a Paris-based contributing writer at The Atlantic, covering politics and culture across Europe.

 Residents of the city’s poorer, immigrant-heavy suburbs have for years asked the government to take their challenges seriously.
 They’ve had little success.